Adaptive Node Feature Selection For Graph Neural Networks: Related Work

+Past works such as~\citep{luan2024WhenGraphNeural,zheng2024WhatMissingGraph} investigated how the relationship among graph structure, node features, and node labels influences GNN performance.
+These works applied parametric models for the \emph{global} relationships between entities and did not provide the specificity to describe the influence of a single feature, but the results more than justify the need for graph-specific feature importance scores and feature selection methods.
 For graph-structured data, a plethora of works seek to identify the contribution of nodes or edges to particular GNN predictions~\citep{alkhoury2025Improvinggraphneural,akkas2024GNNShapScalableAccurate,chen2024Identifyinginfluentialnodes,huang2023GraphLIMELocalInterpretable}.
 Among these, some works consider node feature relevance, albeit primarily as they pertain to structural importance~\citep{fang2023CooperativeExplanationsGraph,chen2024MotifGraphNeural}.
 Feature importance methods have been proposed specifically for graphs~\citep{zheng2025letyourfeatures}, which often require assumptions about the type of graph data~\citep{mahmoud2023Nodeclassificationgraph,shao2024reviewfeatureselection}.
 For example, as GCNs are a highly popular family of GNNs, the homophily of node features has been explored as relevance measurements~\citep{zhu2024ImpactFeatureHeterophily}.
 The score proposed in~\citep{zheng2025letyourfeatures} computes the mutual information between labels and node features passed through a linear low-pass filter, implying relevance for a GCN.
 Authors considered all features informative, and their metric was used to identify which features ought to be trained with a GNN versus an MLP.
 Thus, they did not evaluate their metric for eliminating features to reduce model complexity or to remove unhelpful features.
 Conversely, several works aim to select node features during training, albeit without returning importance scores~\citep{maurya2023FeatureselectionKey,jiang2023Sparsenormregularized,acharya2020FeatureSelectionExtraction,lin2020GraphNeuralNetworks,zheng2020GSSAPayattention}.
 Moreover, these methods learn which features to eliminate via an auxiliary model, for which many tend to use uninterpretable models.
+Furthermore, even if some return learned masks that indicate important features, the need to train additional submodules introduces more parameters, which undermines the goal of reducing dimensionality~\citep{maurya2022Simplifyingapproachnode,acharya2020FeatureSelectionExtraction,lin2020GraphNeuralNetworks,zheng2020GSSAPayattention}.